ehendrix23/tesla_dashcam/README.rst

     - New: If an event does not have files for a certain camera (i.e. pillar cameras) then resulting layout will be as if those cameras were excluded.
     - New: Added street name from events.json, this became available with Tesla 2025.38.6
     - New: Added option --ffmpeg_debug so that when running with loglevel debug, FFMPEG output is not provided unless this is enabled as well.
+    - New: New layout MOSAIC replacing WIDESCREEN as WIDESCREEN does not make sense with all cameras.
     - Changed: Many internal changes, including how layouts are calculated, typing, etc.
     - Changed: Docker: Reduces Docker image sizes by 24-66% by switching from jrottenberg/ffmpeg to Debian's FFmpeg package on python:3-slim base.
 Contributed by @magicalyak
     - Changed: Developer QoL improvements for Windows-based contributors.
 Contributed by @ozskywalker
+    - Changed: start_timestamp and end_timestamp will now also restrict within the clip and not just folder.
     - Fixed: Issue with GPU type check of qsv for Linux.
 Contributed by @cjwang18
     - Fixed: ffmpeg error when swapping front/rear and excluding front or rear
     - Fixed: ffmpeg error when swapping left/right and excluding left or right